Richard Sherman bet on himself, and is returning to Super Bowl as a self-remade man

 Greenlaw was 16 when Sherman screamed to the world that a quarterback should “never test me with a sorry receiver like Crabtree.”
 Sherman still talks plenty of junk, but he’s a husband and a father now.
 He picks his spots.

-“I’m in the same body no matter what,” Sherman said.
+“I’m in the same body, no matter what,” Sherman said.
 “But I think you treat people and carry yourself differently in all three phases.
 One of them you’re on the battlefield.
 You’re there to do a job.
 In the locker room, you’re a different person because you’re around your teammates.
 You’re there for a purpose.
 And at home, again, the circumstances change.
 That’s like me asking a person, ‘Hey, as a lawyer, are you the same way in the courtroom as you are with your wife?’
 Know what I mean?
 It’s going to be a different kind of approach for him.
 It’s going to be a different preparation, a different seriousness, a different tone.
 So it’s difficult for me to say I’m the same as I am in the locker room at home and on the field because there are three different fields of life.”

 In every field, you can be certain of one thing: Sherman will do it his way.
 And most likely, it will work.
 If you need proof, he’s always happy to show the receipts.